Azure/azure-powershell/src/Billing/Billing/help/Get-AzUsageAggregates.md

 ```

 ### -ReportedEndTime
 Specifies the reported end time for when resource usage was recorded in the Azure billing system.
-The end of the time range to retrieve data for.
 Azure is a distributed system, spanning multiple datacenters around the world, so there is a delay between when the resource was actually consumed, which is the resource usage time, and when the usage event reached the billing system, which is the resource usage reported time.
 In order to get all usage events for a subscription that are reported for a time period, you query by reported time.
 Even though you query by reported time, the cmdlet aggregates the response data by the resource usage time.
 The resource usage data is the useful pivot for analyzing the data.

 ```yaml